-It's envisaged that this page will show case information and images of the rollingstock and maintenance machines used by BHP Billiton Iron Ore, which has approximately 4000 ore waggons, their own as well as leased ballast hoppers, a 'steel' or rail train, several tank, weighbridge test, flats and other waggons.
-Along with various tampers and regulators.
+It's envisaged that this page will show case information and images of the rolling stock and maintenance machines used by BHP Iron Ore and predecessors Mt Newman and Goldsworthy Mining.

-The original 144 ore waggons that came with the purchase of the original rotary unloader or 'Car Dumper' were called 'Oros' as they had come from the Oroville Dam construction which was located in the United States of America state of California.
-These waggons were numbered from 521 up to 664.
-They were built by Magor in the USA with a 91 ton capacity.
+The original 144 ore waggons that came with the purchase of the original rotary waggon unloader or 'Car Dumper' were called 'Oros' as they had come from the Oroville Dam construction which was located within the state of Californiain in the United States of America.
+These waggons were numbered upwards from #521 up to #664.
+They were all built in 1963 by Magor in the USA with a 91 ton capacity.

 If you're wondering why the word 'waggons', it was on a sign on the original Car Dumper 1, which was bought 2nd hand from the USA with the original ore waggons from the Oroville Dam.
 The sign read 'KEEP CLEAR OF WAGGONS LIMITED CLEARANCE'.